gitjingu/walmart-challenge/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed the latest version of `Java`.
 I'm using Java 11.0.2.
 * You have `Windows/Linux/Mac` OS for command line (input and output).
+* You have installed the `JUnit` package and related dependencies.
+I'm using JUnit 4.

 ## Design Requirements